 Dynamics of Power Resistors

 Power resistors protect technology by converting large amounts of energy into heat that can be dissipated.
 Designing your devices for long-term reliability requires power resistors that can withstand performance requirements.
-Learn how you can select the right power resistor for your design.

 Power resistors are the workhorses of the electrical world.
 Unlike small chip resistors, which are mounted on printed circuit boards (PCBs) to fine-tune electronic circuits, power resistors are engineered to handle large amounts of excess energy within high-powered systems.
 The types of energy flow that power resistors can handle range from continuous current flow to an instantaneous power surge.
 Continuous flow is typified by a discharging battery, where the current can be predicted and mapped over time.
 In contrast, a power surge involves very high currents that are generated from either starting an electric motor or the pulse generated by a lightning strike.